joshuadavidnelson/archived-post-status/readme.txt

 * Português
 * Русский

-**Development of this plugin is done [on GitHub](https://github.com/fjarrett/archived-post-status).
+**Development of this plugin is done [on GitHub](https://github.com/joshuadavidnelson/archived-post-status).
 Pull requests welcome.
-Please see [issues reported](https://github.com/fjarrett/archived-post-status/issues) there before going to the plugin forum.**
+Please see [issues reported](https://github.com/joshuadavidnelson/archived-post-status/issues) there before going to the plugin forum.**

 == Frequently Asked Questions ==

 = Where are the options for this plugin? =

 This plugin does not have a settings page.
-Simply put, I don't like bloating my plugins with a bunch of options.

-Instead, I try to develop functionality using the 80/20 principle so that for 80% of use cases you all you need to do is activate the plugin and it "just works".

-For the other 20% of you who want things to behave differently there are numerous hooks available in the plugin so you can customize default behaviors.
+However, there are numerous hooks available in the plugin so you can customize default behaviors.
 Many of those hooks are listed below in this FAQ.

 = Why are Archived posts appearing on the front-end? =